 About this sautéed mushroom and parmesan tart

-It’s also unfussy (read: no stress), full of yummy mushroom flavor, and comes together with only a few basic ingredients.
-Mushrooms, sautéed until browned and crispy, are the star of this dish, and a little garlic, parmesan, and kosher salt transform them into the most satisfying topping.
+This savory sautéed mushroom and parmesan tart is unfussy (no stress), full of flavor, and comes together with only a few basic ingredients.
+Mushrooms, sautéed until browned and crispy, with a little garlic, parmesan, kosher salt, and fresh thyme are the star of this dish.

 If you make this sautéed mushroom and parmesan tart let me know in the comments below.
 I love to hear from you!